 The major types of mango oil are mango seed oil, mango butter, mango peel extract, and synthetic fragrance oils.
 The different types of mango oils offer various benefits to their users, so knowing which ones you want is important before shopping for an essential oil that can help with your particular needs.

-- 100% Raw and Unrefined: Sky Organics Mango Butter is 100% pure, raw and unrefined – it is not a whipped body butter.
+- RAW AND UNREFINED: Sky Organics Mango Butter is 100% raw and unrefined and in a solid form to retain all of its beauty benefits – it is not a whipped butter or lotion consistency.

 Coming from mangoes, mango butter can be used as edible cooking oil or even as a moisturizer.
 It has many of the same benefits as mango seed oil, but it also contains significant saturated fats, which are typically not found in pure mango oils.